List of Indiana Jones characters: Short Round

 In an early script of Indiana Jones and the Kingdom of the Crystal Skull, called Indiana Jones and the Saucermen from Mars, written by Jeb Stuart, Short Round (now an adult) was set to appear in the wedding of Indy and Dr. Elaine McGregor, alongside Sallah, Marion Ravenwood, and Willie Scott, but the script was scrapped by George Lucas and Steven Spielberg.

 Short Round was named after Temple of Doom screenwriters Willard Huyck and Gloria Katz's dog.
 Lucas's initial idea for Indiana's sidekick was a virginal young princess, but Huyck, Katz, and Spielberg disliked the idea.
 Around 6,000 actors auditioned worldwide for the part; Quan was cast after his brother auditioned for the role.
 Spielberg liked his personality, so he and Ford improvised the scene where Short Round accuses Indiana of cheating during a card game.
 Quan had a martial arts instructor to help him on set.

 The character cameoed in an issue of Marvel Comics' The Further Adventures of Indiana Jones, rescuing Indiana from a pirate attack in the Caribbean, before he returns to boarding school.
-The Lost Journal of Indiana Jones, published in 2008, detailed Short Round becoming an archaeologist and tracking down the Peacock's Eye (the diamond from Dooms opening sequence) to Niihau.
+The Lost Journal of Indiana Jones, published in 2008, detailed Short Round becoming an archaeologist and tracking down the Peacock's Eye (the diamond seen in Indiana Jones and the Temple of Doom s opening sequence) to Niihau.

 He also appeared in the non-canonical crossover story in Star Wars Tales, where he and Indiana discover the remains of Han Solo in the crashed Millennium Falcon in the Pacific Northwest.
 A Short Round action figure was planned by LJN in 1984, but was never released.
+Hasbro has since produced two Short Round action figures in different sizes.
 However, an unpainted metal miniature of him was released by TSR that year.
 He appears in the 2009 Lego sets Shanghai Chase and The Temple of Doom.

 Empire named Short Round as their sixteenth favorite element of the films, explaining "you could argue that Shortie is the real hero of Temple of Doom – while the titular relic hunter is off searching for fortune and glory, it's Short Round's moral compass that keeps the adventure on the right track".
 In 2008, a poll conducted by movietickets.com to coincide with the release of Kingdom of the Crystal Skull named Short Round "favorite Indy sidekick".